 Similar, but much smaller, a Greek shepherd’s pan-pipe consists of lined-up tubes of different lengths.
-And when blown across their open ends, they sound at different pitch.
+And when blown across their open ends, they sound at a different pitch.

 And, if you observed carefully, you would have noticed, the pitch of the shorter pipes is higher, and they need less airflow to sound, the longer pipes hum lower and need more breath.

 And this is how it was at the house of my Great-grandmother.
-A gentle breeze would play the shortest chimney’ tone and as the wind speed increased the chimney of the second floor would sound its particular, lower tone and with even more wind the ground floor chimney would join in with a low drone.
+A gentle breeze would play the shortest chimney’s tone and as the wind speed increased, the chimney of the second floor would sound its particular, lower note and with even more wind the ground floor chimney would join in with a low drone.

 It was the architecture, and the resulting proportion of lengths of the chimneys, which caused a harmonic trio.
 Now, is this a coincidence?

 And, after you experimented the panpipe for a while, you may have noticed, if you blew excessively, the shorter pipes would just hiss and stop sounding.
 The same happened in the house of my Great-grandmother.

-When the autumn storms would race across the roof and some of the roof tiles would rattle because the shingles had slipped only the ground floor chimney would resonate; there was only a strong deep tone.
+When the autumn storms would race across the roof, and some of the roof tiles would rattle because the shingles had slipped only the ground floor chimney would resonate; there was one loud, deep tone.
 The chimneys of the upper floors would hiss angrily.

 My family was aware of the sounds the house produced, and they would say: “The house talks, it tells a story.”
-And everyone would go on about their business, quietly, listening to the house; some of the children would be worried, others were curiously listening trying to the house’s tale.
+And everyone would go on about their business and quietly listen to the house; some of the children would be worried, others were curious trying to hear the house’s tale.